KhalFai/freelance_slo/readme.md

 4. Run the main app file using theh command "node app.js".
 5. Open a browser of your choice on the address "localhost:3000".
 6. Begin using the project.

+## Additional info:
+- The password to any of the company/worker/admin accounts is "Geslo1231."
+- The head administrator account used to accept other administrators is "admin.admin@admin.admin"